ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 a suitable format.
 However, the way these Claims are secured depends on the deployment, the security capabilities of the device, as well as their software stack.
-For example, a Claim may be securely stored and conveyed using a device's Trusted Execution Environment (TEE, see {{-teep}}) or especially in some resource constrained environments the same process that provides the secure communication transport is also the delegate to compose the Claim to be conveyed.
+For example, a Claim may be securely stored and conveyed using a device's Trusted Execution Environment (TEE, see {{-teep}}) or especially in some resource constrained environments, the same process that provides the secure communication transport is also the delegate to compose the Claim to be conveyed.
 Whether it is a transfer or transport, a Secure Channel is presumed to be used for conveying such UCCS.
 The following sections further describe the RATS usage scenario and corresponding requirements for UCCS deployment.